dice-group/ida-pg/librarian/modules/scraper/README.md

     {:type :call ; A call node describes the call to some callable (function, method, etc.).

      ; Next we describe that the call should go to some arbitrary callable in a specified namespace.
      ; Setting :placeholder to true marks the CFG node as a proxy for a multitude ; of specific concepts that it should be replaced with:
      :callable {:type :function
                 :placeholder true
                 ; The underscore in the attribute name means, that a reverse reference is required ; between the placeholder function and namespace, i.e. the specified namespace should ; have a membership reference to the concept:
                 :namespace/_member {:type :namespace
                                     :name "some namespace name"}}

      ; We also require that the call accepts a parameter with a certain name:
      :parameter {:type :call-parameter
                  :parameter {:type :parameter
                              :placeholder true
                              :name "some parameter name"}}

      ; Finally we declare that whatever the specified family of calls returns, has the ; role-type :my-role.
 This is useful to manually state which functions return values ; that can be interpreted and used in a certain way:
      :result {:type :call-result
               :result {:type :result
                        :placeholder true}
               :datatype {:type :role-type
                          :id :my-role}}}
     { ... another CFG node ... }]
    [ ... another snippet ... ]])
 ```

 A complete example configuration with this structure can be found at [`libs/scikit-learn/scraper.clj`](../../libs/scikit-learn/scraper.clj).

+Now the configuration options `:hooks` and `:snippets` are described in more detail the following two sections.

 ### 3.1.
-Hooks
+Hooks (`:hooks`)

 Hooks control how content is extracted from a page.
 For a formal perspective on how they work, see the [architecture description](./docs/architecture.md).